Ezekiel 4:3

 Then take an iron plate

-and set it up as an iron wall
+and set it up as an iron wall between yourself and the city.

-Turn your face toward it
+Turn your face toward it so that it is under siege,

-and you shall besiege it
+and besiege it.

-This will be a sign to the house of Israel
+This will be a sign to the house of Israel.

 Persons / Places / Events